Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Second-order generalized optimistic method

 To begin with, we explain how the second-order information could help accelerate convergence.
-Intuitively, in light of \eqref{eq:stepsize_2nd}, choosing a more accurate approximation $T^{(1)}(\cdot;\vz_k)$ allows us to take a larger stepsize $\eta_k$ than the first-order method in \eqref{eq:OMD_first}.
-Moreover, as Proposition~\ref{prop:GOMD} shows, the speed of convergence for our generalized optimistic method depends on the choice of stepsizes $\{\eta_k\}_{k\geq 0}$, and larger stepsizes lead to faster convergence.
-More precisely, by~\eqref{eq:2nd_smooth} the left hand side of \eqref{eq:stepsize_2nd} can be bounded above by $\frac{1}{2}\eta_k L_2\|\vz_{k+1}-\vz_k\|^2$, which suggests that we can pick our stepsize $\eta_k$ as large as
+Intuitively, in light of \eqref{eq:stepsize_2nd}, choosing a more accurate approximation $T^{(1)}(\cdot;\vz_k)$ allows us to take a larger step size $\eta_k$ than the first-order method in \eqref{eq:OMD_first}.
+Moreover, as Proposition~\ref{prop:GOMD} shows, the speed of convergence depends on the choice of step sizes $\{\eta_k\}_{k\geq 0}$, and larger step sizes lead to faster convergence.
+More precisely, by~\eqref{eq:2nd_smooth}, the left-hand side of \eqref{eq:stepsize_2nd} can be bounded above by $\frac{1}{2}\eta_k L_2\|\vz_{k+1}-\vz_k\|^2$, suggesting that we can pick our step size $\eta_k$ as large as

-Hence, as the iterates $\{\vz_k\}_{k\geq 0}$ approach the optimal solution and the displacement $\|\vz_{k+1}-\vz_k\|$ becomes smaller, we can afford selecting a larger stepsize and accelerate convergence.
+Hence, as $\{\vz_k\}_{k\geq 0}$ approach the optimal solution and the displacement $\|\vz_{k+1}-\vz_k\|$ becomes smaller, we can afford to select a larger step size and accelerate convergence.